PhoenixGreen/Cypherpunk-Times/docs/process.md

 ## Cypherpunk Times writing process

 Cypherpunk Times has implemented the following process with the aim of building a writing culture that seeks to produce engaging, high-quality content.
 To achieve this, we’ve identified key areas that need to be address.
-Including reducing article churn; reducing the use of ai text generation; improving our review process; and connecting with the wider community.
+Including reducing article churn; reducing the use of AI text generation; improving our review process; and connecting with the wider community.

 New writers aiming to join the team or wanting to submit articles to the platform, should also follow the below steps.
 We are constantly looking for new talented writers, but before joining the team, the expectation is that you’ll demonstrate by doing and become an active member of the writer's channel.